openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 The Insight pump has a small internal battery to keep essential functions like the clock running while you are changing the removable battery.
 If changing the battery takes too long, this internal battery may run out of power, the clock will reset, and you will be asked to enter a new time and date after inserting a new battery.
 If this happens, all entries in AndroidAPS prior to the battery change will no longer be included in calculations as the correct time cannot be identified properly.

 ## Insight specific errors

+### Delayed bolus

+Just use one delayed bolus at a time as multiple delayed boluses at the same time might cause errors.

+### Time out

 Sometimes it might happen that the Insight pump does not answer during connection setup.
 In this case AAPS will display the following message: "Timeout during handshake - reset bluetooth".